What are the Facebook ad strategies in 2020 used by leading experts?

 With a little bit of curiosity, you can get more engagement from your Facebook ads and drive more customers to download your content offers.

 Check out this Facebook ad from Leadpages that lures you in with some curiosity:

-The reason for this is biological, according to a study by coupons.com customers that received a discount coupon experienced 38 percent rise in oxytocin levels and were 11 percent happier than those who did not receive a coupon.
-This means they felt more comfortable and relaxed, were more likely to purchase again, and overall had a better experience.
+According to a study by coupons.com, customers that received a discount coupon experienced a 38% rise in oxytocin levels and were 11% happier than those who did not receive a coupon.

-You can tap into this biological goodness using Facebook ads that offer a special discount.
+You can benefit from this knowledge by creating Facebook ads that offer a special discount.
 You can push the envelope further by adding some time restrictions to create urgency.

 Thanks to the many retargeting options Facebook offers you can apply this same principle with your past customers.
 Offering a discount to your current customer base builds brand loyalty and keeps customers coming back.

 Take this ad by H&M for instance: They regularly offer small discounts on various product lines to boost their sales all year round.
 Pretty smart, huh? 💸